libhal/SJSU-Dev2/documentation/guides/multi_platform.md

 Within each block a `static` peripheral object will need to be created and constructed for each of the pointers in phase 1.
 After construction, each peripheral pointer will need to be assigned to the address of each `static` peripheral object.
-In this phase you can also create temperary objects within the block if this is found useful.
+In this phase you can also create temporary objects within the block if this is found useful.

-The `static` keyword is required for objects that have their addresses referenced outside the scope of the `if constepxr` block.
+The `static` keyword is required for objects that have their addresses referenced outside the scope of the `if constexpr` block.
 Using the `static` keyword will allocate the object statically and will make the object available for the whole lifetime of the application.
 Not doing this means that the objects will be destructed after the program leaves the scope of the `if constexpr`